Tropical Storm Haitang (2011): Meteorological history

 At 15:00 UTC on September 21, the Joint Typhoon Warning Center (JTWC) began to monitor a low-pressure area persisting around 260 nautical miles south of Hong Kong.
 As the next three days progressed, the disturbance meandered northwards, strengthening slightly.
 On September 24, the Japan Meteorological Agency (JMA) would recognize the disturbance as a tropical depression east of Vietnam.
 Later that day, the JTWC would issue a Tropical Cyclone Formation Alert, stating that the low could develop into a tropical cyclone.
 A few hours later, the JTWC would issue its first advisory on the system, designating it as Tropical Depression 21W.

 The next day, the JMA would upgrade the nascent depression to a tropical storm, naming it Haitang.
+(Note: The name Haitang (Mandarin: 海棠, [xaɪ˧˩˧ tʰɑŋ˧˥]) was contributed by China and refers to the crabapple tree (Malus spectabilis) in Mandarin.)
 Later that day, the storm became better organized; however, its low-level circulation center (LLCC) would become fully exposed due to moderate vertical wind shear from nearby Typhoon Nesat, which prevented further strengthening.
 Haitang would significantly slow down, meandering towards Vietnam at a speed of 3 kn.
 However, in the night of September 26, Haitang would rapidly accelerate westwards, later making landfall near Hue, Vietnam.
 Despite some bursts of convection, both land interaction and vertical wind shear would cause the system to weaken into a tropical depression, resulting in the JTWC issuing its last advisory on Haitang at 21:00 UTC that day.
 The JMA would still track Haitang until it degenerated into a remnant low in Vietnam early on September 27.